Samurai sword vs Ninja sword (Katanas vs Ninjatos)

 Samurai sword vs Ninja sword, design comparison.

-As mentioned in our previous article, Samurai Sword vs Katana, samurais used various types of swords.
+As mentioned in our previous article, Samurai Sword vs Katana, samurais used various type of swords.
 They were made using the same meticulous techniques and were carefully designed, often featuring elegant details.

 Blade